codefresh-io/cap-docs.codefresh.io/_docs/runtime/runtime-recovery.md

 ---
-title: "Runtime recovery"
+title: "Restore runtimes"
 description: ""
 group: runtime
 toc: true
 ---

-In case of cluster failure, you can restore the runtime from the runtime installation repository in the failed cluster containing the resources.
+In case of cluster failure, restore the runtime using the resources from the existing runtime installation repository.
+Restore the runtime to either the failed or a different cluster, in case of partial or complete cluster failures.
-Runtime recovery is possible for partial or complete cluster failures.
-You can restore the runtime in the same or a different cluster.

 The installation process:
 * Applies `argo-cd` from the installation manifests in your repo to your cluster
 * Associates `argo-cd` with the existing installation repo
 * Applies the runtime and `argo-cd` secrets to the cluster
 * Updates the runtime config map (`<runtime-name>.yaml` in the `bootstrap` directory) with the new cluster configuration for these fields:
   `cluster`
   `ingressClassName`
   `ingressController`
   `ingressHost`

 ### Before you begin

-* During reinstallation, in the same or a different cluster, you will need to provide the following information:
+* During reinstallation in the same or a different cluster, you will need to provide the following information:
-  > The first three values must be the identical to the runtime you are trying to recover.
+  > The first three values must be the identical to the runtime to restore.
   * Runtime name
   * Repository URL
   * Codefresh context